-11 Downgrades to the Group's, Ireland's sovereign credit ratings or outlook could impair the Issuer's residential Mortgage Covered Securities rating, as well as the Group's access to private sector funding, trigger additional collateral requirements and weaken its financial position.
+13 Downgrades to the Group's, Ireland's sovereign or other Irish bank credit ratings or outlook could impair the Issuer's residential Mortgage Covered Securities rating, as well as the Group's access to private sector funding, trigger additional collateral requirements and weaken its financial position

 A downgrade in the Group's, Ireland's sovereign credit ratings or outlook could result in a downgrade in the Issuer's Mortgage Covered Securities rating.
-This may/could result in an increase in the cost of funding or an inability to source funding.
+This could result in an increase in the cost of funding or an inability to source funding.
 The Issuer is a source of private sector funding for the Group.
 A lack of access to private sector funding for the Group, may trigger additional collateral requirements and weaken its financial position.
 This may affect divert management attention and resources, and erode the ability of the Group to provide sufficient services under the Outsourcing Agreement.

-AIB Bank's long-term senior unsecured debt is rated BBB+ (with a stable outlook) by S&P (from August 2019), A2 (with a stable outlook) by Moody's (from December 2019) and BBB+ (with a stable outlook) by Fitch (from October 2019).
-In addition, the Issuer's long term senior secured debt is rated Aaa by Moody's (from March 2019) and AAA by S&P (from August 2019) Each of S&P, Moody's and Fitch is registered in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies.
-As from 24 March 2017, the Issuer chose not to re-appoint Fitch to rate any Securities issued or to be issued under the Programme for commercial reasons and the ratings from Fitch have been withdrawn from that date.
+Changing external perceptions of the Group is a key risk driver as a change in the Group's credit rating and/or changing market perception may lead to increased funding costs.
+AIB Group plc's long-term senior unsecured debt is rated BBB- (revised to negative outlook from stable) by S&P Global Ratings Europe Limited ("S&P") (from April 2020), Baa2 (revised to stable outlook from positive) by Moody's Investors Service Limited ("Moody's") (from May 2020) and BBB (revised to negative outlook from stable) by Fitch Ratings Limited ("Fitch") (from October 2020).
+In addition, the Issuer's long term senior secured debt is rated Aaa by Moody's (from June 2020) and AAA by S&P (from August 2019).
+Each of S&P, Moody's and Fitch is registered in accordance with Regulation (EC) No 1060/2009 of the European Parliament and of the Council of 16 September 2009 on credit rating agencies.
 Over the longer term, downgrades in the credit ratings of AIB Bank or the Issuer could have an adverse impact on the volume and pricing of its wholesale funding and its financial position, restrict its access to the debt capital and funding markets, trigger material collateral requirements or associated obligations in other secured funding arrangements or derivative contracts, make ineligible or lower the liquidity value of pledged securities and weaken the Group's competitive position in certain markets.
 Furthermore, as a consequence of the Group's operations being focused on the Irish market, any downgrade of Ireland's sovereign credit rating or a downgrade of one or more other Irish banks with large shares in the concentrated Irish banking market would be likely to impair the Group's access to private sector funding and weaken its financial position.

-12 The Issuer and the Group faces risks associated with the level of, and changes in, interest rates, as well as certain other market risks

-The Issuer is exposed to interest rate risk arising from residential mortgage lending activities and the issuance of Mortgage Covered Securities, and this risk is managed using interest rate swaps transacted with AIB Bank allowing the transfer of the interest rate sensitivity out of the Issuer to AIB Bank.
+14 The Issuer and the Group faces risks associated with the level of, and changes in, interest rates, as well as certain other market risks allowing the transfer of the interest rate sensitivity out of the Issuer to AIB Bank.
 This interest rate risk transfer is performed in accordance with the ACS Act.

+The Issuer is exposed to interest rate risk arising from residential mortgage lending activities and the issuance of Mortgage Covered Securities, and this risk is managed using interest rate swaps transacted with AIB Bank